basnayak-hub/tcga-data-nf/readme.md

 More details in the [docs](docs.md#conda).

+### CPU and memory requirement

+CPU and memory requirements depend on the size of the datasets, but we report a whole execution report for the full pipeline.

+You can find that at [full](execution_report_test_full.html) execution report that was obtained by running the v0.0.15 version of tcga-data-nf with standard configuration files and no parallelization of processes on AWS EC2 instance c5.4xlarge with 32Gb of memory and 16 vCPUs.

 ### Install or update the workflow

 Before running the workflow we recommend pulling the last version with the following command